Different Types of Coffee, Roasts, and Drinks

 Robusta coffee is the second most common type of coffee, accounting for around 40% of coffee production.
 Robusta plants get their name because they are hardier than Arabica plants, and they are less prone to disease and grow well in wider environments, including low altitudes.
 Robusta beans are smaller, and rounder and have a higher concentration of caffeine than Arabica beans.

 Robusta coffee has many unidentified heirloom varieties, but you can categorise them into Erecta (upright varieties) or Nganda (spreading varieties).
-The taste of Robusta is dark and earthy and can have bitter or burnt flavours.
+The taste of Robusta coffee beans is dark and earthy and can have bitter or burnt flavours.
 Although the flavour is considered inferior to Arabica, it can add complexity when used in Arabica-Robusta blends.

 Liberica coffee is relatively rare among commercial crops, accounting for less than 2% of the coffee produced worldwide.
 Liberica coffee grows taller than Arabica or Robusta, with trees reaching 20 meters high.
 Liberica beans are longer than other coffee types and have a unique hook shape at one end.
 Libera coffee is lower in caffeine than either Arabica or Robusta.

 Due to the rarity of Liberica coffee, its varieties are not well known.
 The taste of Liberica coffee is sweeter than Arabica, with strong fruit and floral flavours, and it also has a smokiness and full-body reminiscent of Robusta coffee.

 Excelsa was once considered a different type of coffee but has now been reclassified as a subtype of Liberica.
 Like other Liberica coffees, Excelsa grows on tall trees rather than shrubs.
 Excelsa beans have a unique teardrop shape but are smaller than Liberica beans.